mncmb/ninevox/readme.md

 - Windows boxes seem to prioritize the first interface for network interactions.
 This leads to issues when they are connected to a domain.
 DNS should then be resolved over the Domain Controller, but since interface 1 is prioritized and interface 1 needs to be NAT (see point 1 above), there will be issues.
 To fix this, network adapter priorization is set for every system, so that "Ethernet 2" aka adapter 2 is prioritized.
 - Windows domain controllers cannot be reached by vagrant after DC promotion, unless specific WinRM options are set. (see inventory.yml and Vagrantfile)
 - For firewalling I initially wanted to use OpnSense, PFSense, OpenWRT or something like that.
 Unfortunately there are no (working) up to date versions of those available in the default vagrant box repository.
 For this reason I decided to go with a simple linux box and iptables.
-- Routes to NAT Network segment:
+- Routes to NAT Network segment: The original plan is to limit access to *server network*, so that a host in the *DMZ zone* has to be used for pivoting.
+Currently this works if you place your attacking machine into the NatNetwork `ShrekNat`.
+But it only works, because routing preferences of windows servers in *server network* prioritize the NAT adapter on ehternet 1.
+If you

 ## todo